-This event has been rescheduled from Wednesday 14th October 2020.
+This event has been rescheduled to Saturday 2nd April 2022.
 All tickets remain valid.

 Dream Wife started out as a fantasy… literally.
 Icelandic singer Rakel and British musicians Alice and Bella played their first show as part of a performance project at art school in Brighton.
 Stuck in dreams of 90s club kid nostalgia they continue on making music, embracing their love for edgy pop.
 Dream Wife name David Lynch’s women as a big influence; ‘powerful and seriously f***ed up’.